sccn/sccn.github.io/tutorials/06_RejectArtifacts/Channel_rejection.md

 ![Image:scroll_data_bad_chan3.png]({{ site.baseurl }}/assets/images/scroll_data_bad_chan3.png)

 Potentially bad channels are indicated above with red lines for channels 3, 73, 74, 75 (flat channels), and 45, 55, 65 (noisy channels).
 Channels 45 and 55 seem to have higher noise content than channel 65.
 The colored lines were added with Photoshop and are not supposed to be visible on the channel scrolling interface.
-When visually identifying bad channels, you should scroll through the whole dataset, as some channel may only be bad for short time periods.
+When visually identifying bad channels, you should scroll through the whole dataset, as some channels may only be bad for short time periods.
 In this case, it might be preferable to remove the corrupted data segment than the channel itself.
 Removing a channel that is only transiently bad is also a trade-off with the number of channels available.
 When a large number of channels are available, one may easily remove a few channels.

 Once you have identified bad channel indices or labels, you may use instructions in the final section of this page to remove these channels.

-### Looking data data spectrum
+### Looking data spectrum

 Another way to identify bad channels is to plot the channels' spectra.
 To plot the channel spectra, select
 <span style="color: brown">Plot → Channel spectra and maps</span>.
 The interface below pops up.
 Simply press *Ok*.